tomroper/React-Contacts-SPA/README.md

 * The app can be started with `yarn start` or `npm start` , and will run on port 3000

 ### Functionality
-We start with the initial state set with 3 contacts.

 #### Searching Contacts